tunalad/tunalad.github.io/content/projects/qthon.md

 (map has interactive lights, so I decided to just take the screenshot without any light going on)

-And this about covers the most commong stuff functionalities you'll do.
+And this about covers the most common functionalities you'll use.

 ## Some other stuff we haven't covered: